YuriyNasretdinov/chukcha/README.md

 2. Every file in data directory looks like the following: `<category>/<server_name>-chunkXXXXXXXXX`.
 3. No leaders and followers: all chunks are replicated into all servers in the cluster, all nodes are equal (inspired by ClickHouse replication)
 4. Each instance in the cluster must have a unique name and it will be used as a prefix to all files in the category.
-5. Clients will only connect to a single instance and consume chunks from all the servers that has been downloaded to the current instance.
+5. Clients should only connect to a single instance and consume chunks written to all the servers because all data is replicated to every node.
 6. If a node permanently goes away the last chunk will be marked as complete after a (big) timeout.

 ![replication](https://user-images.githubusercontent.com/575929/112882377-cc451000-90c4-11eb-97db-d271f8805bf0.png)